Ride-sharing was supposed to make traffic better. It's making it worse

 "Last year, 40 per cent of the time Uber and Lyft vehicles don't have a passenger in them.
 That's really inefficient," Schaller said.

 All of this prompted the city of New York to cap the number of ride-sharing cars allowed on the road, at least for one year.
 There are well over 50,000 ride-share cars on the streets of New York already.

 It's hoped the cap will "stop the influx of cars contributing to the congestion grinding our streets to a halt," Mayor Bill de Blasio said in a statement.

-Forty percent of the time Uber and Lyft vehicles don't have a passenger in them.
+40 per cent of the time Uber and Lyft vehicles don't have a passenger in them.
 That's really inefficient.- Bruce Schaller

 Schaller said the cap might reduce congestion as it's limiting the overall number of vehicles on the streets.
 But he added that it's likely the existing cars will simply be on the road longer.

 There is some hope, however, in a recent announcement from Uber that it plans to introduce electric scooters and bikes for hire, which might be an incentive for people who would otherwise book a car.